Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Comparison with the coarse geometry

 \subsection{Remarks}

-(1)\quad An asymptotically conservative mapping need not be a quasi-isometry.
+The notions of quasi-isometries and the asymptotically conservation are indepenent in general: \begin{enumerate} \item An asymptotically conservative mapping need not be a quasi-isometry.
 Indeed, let $X=[0,\infty)$ with $d_X(x_1,x_2)=|x_1-x_2|$.
 Let $x_0=0$ be the reference point.
-Then, any increasing function $f\colon X\to X$ with $f(0)=0$ is asymptotically conservative.
-Furthermore, as we will see in Theorem \ref{thm:Gromov_hyperbolic_AC} in \S\ref{subsec:asymptotically_conservative_hyperbolic}, when $X$ and $Y$ are Gromov hyperbolic, if a mapping $\omega\colon X\to Y$ is extendable to their Gromov boundaries and the extension is injective, $\omega$ is asymptotically conservative.
-Hence, one can easily find an asymptotically conservative mapping which is not a quasi-isometry.

-(2)\quad Meanwhile, little is known as to when quasi-isometries become asymptotically conservative.
+Then, any increasing function $f\colon X\to X$ with $f(0)=0$ is asymptotically conservative. \item Meanwhile, little is known as to when quasi-isometries become asymptotically conservative.
 For instance, any rough homothety is asymptotically conservative (cf. \eqref{eq:K_D_homothety}).
 Actually, it follows from the following fact that any rough homothety $\omega$ satisfies